zeroping/esphome_genie_garage/protocol-notes.md

    0C  = total length - 1
       61 is a type code?
 ```

 last byte (91) is sum of all previous bytes - 1

 Codes are somtimes followed by acks that are 0x80 higher

-## Adapter to Opener (powehead) packets
+## Adapter to Opener (powerhead) packets

 ### Adapter 0x61 - I'm here?

 `01 0C 61 00 00 A9 2C FD 2A 9A 89 05 91`

 payload is all 00 when initiaizing - perhaps used for auth?

 After that, is sent with real payload once, never seen again

 ### Adapter 0x70

 `01 05 70 00 01 76 01 05 70 00 01 76` (It's getting repeated back-to-back)

 payload: `00 01 76 `

 Used once in startup

 ### Adapter 0x21

 `01 05 21 00 23 49` (once shortly after start) (not always)

 `01 05 21 00 22 48` (repeated)

 some kind of keep alive?

 ### Adapter 0x40

 `01 04 40 19 5D`

-Maye used to indicate the paring button command?
+Maybe used to indicate the paring button command?
 Not happening all the time

 ## Opener (powehead) to Adapter packets